Cyrille Adoula: Entry into national politics, 1958-1960

+As prime minister, 1961-1964

 In early 1961, the United States began to push for an Adoula-led government.
 United States Secretary of State Dean Rusk directed CIA agents to ensure that Adoula would become the next Congolese prime minister.
 The CIA acted in concert with other Western intelligence agencies in bribing Congolese parliamentarians to support Adoula.
 On 1 August Adoula was appointed formateur of a new government by Kasa-Vubu.
 The following day he presented his government to Parliament with himself as Prime Minister.
 Like Lumumba had before him, Adoula also gave himself responsibility over the national defence portfolio.
 The government was delivered a vote of confidence in the Chamber, 121 votes to none with one abstention, and the Senate voiced its support via acclamation.

-As prime minister

 Adoula managed to balance his cabinet with many former Lumumba supporters.
 Antoine Gizenga became deputy prime minister.
 Still, as his tenure progressed, Adoula faced a growing amount of opposition from the nationalist elements of MNC-Lumumba and Gizenga's faction of the Parti Solidaire Africain.
 He also never garnered much popular support across the country.
 As 1961 drew to a close, several Lumumba sympathisers withdrew from Adoula's government and Gizenga retired to Stanleyville.
 Gizenga's persisting counter-government in the east represented the first major challenge to Adoula's authority.
 In January 1962, Adoula was able to successfully arrest Gizenga.
 He subsequently removed the remaining Lumumba supporters from his government, thereby excluding the largest political force in the country from power.

-During his inaugural address following his investiture, Adoula declared that his government would "take adequate measures permitting each region to administer itself according to its own profound aspirations".
-Legislative efforts to achieve the goal immediately began but faced strong opposition from the Lumumbist bloc, which felt that the Katanga problem should be resolved before any discussion concerning the division of the provinces.
+During his inaugural address following his investiture, Adoula had declared that his government would "take adequate measures permitting each region to administer itself according to its own profound aspirations".
+Legislative efforts to achieve the goal immediately began, but faced strong opposition from the Lumumbist bloc, which felt that the Katanga problem should be resolved before any discussion concerning the division of the provinces.